taubman33/react-router/README.md

 }
 ```

-> * **Link** - a component for setting the URL and providing navigation between different components in our app without triggering a page refresh.
+> **Link** - a component for setting the URL and providing navigation between different components in our app without triggering a page refresh.
 It takes a `to` property, which sets the URL to whatever path is defined within it.
 Link can also be used inside of any component that is connected to a `Route`.

-> * **Route** - a component that connects a certain `path` in the URL with the relevant component to `render` at that location (similar to erb's `yield`).
+> **Route** - a component that connects a certain `path` in the URL with the relevant component to `render` at that location (similar to `body` from handlebars).

 Now let's customize `App`'s render method to provide a link to `Search`...